internet4000/radio4000-api-node-firebase/README.md

 ## List of projects using the Radio4000 API.

-- [radio4000.com](https://github.com/internet4000/radio4000): the main website use this exact API.
+- [radio4000.com](https://github.com/internet4000/radio4000): the main website use this exact API via the JavaScript SDK.
-- [radio4000-player-vue](https://github.com/internet4000/radio4000-player-vue): the media player used by radio4000.com is a vue.js project calling the API directly.
+- [radio4000-player-vue](https://github.com/internet4000/radio4000-player-vue): the media player used by radio4000.com is a vue.js project communicating with this API via REST.

 Do you want your project to appear here?
-Get in touch!
+Send a pull request or get in touch!

 ## Frequently and not-frequently asked questions (FAQNFAQ)

-- Why using Firebase?
+- Why Firebase?

-Firebase allowed this project to come to life without having the need to spend time building and maintaining backend softwares.
+Firebase allowed this project to come to life without having the need to spend time building and maintaining backend software.
 It also allows us to be more secure we think we could be on our own, handling the storage and protection of user's sensitive data.
 In a perfect world we would like to have a backend that we fully control, running only free and open source softwares.
 The future will be great.